 Direct Hire Authority

 Title 5 U.S.C.
-3304 provides agencies with the authority to appoint candidates directly, without use of standard hiring procedures, to jobs for which the Office of Personnel Management determines that there is a severe shortage of candidates or a critical hiring need to fill positions that traditional hiring procedures aren’t filling.
+3304 provides agencies with the authority to appoint candidates directly, without use of standard hiring procedures, into competitive service career, career-conditional, term, or temporary positions for which the Office of Personnel Management determines that there is a severe shortage of candidates or a critical hiring need to fill positions that traditional hiring procedures aren’t filling.

-OPM may decide, on its own, that a severe shortage of candidates or a critical hiring need exists for specific occupational series, grades (or equivalent), or geographic locations.
+OPM may decide on its own that a severe shortage of candidates or a critical hiring need exists for specific occupational series, grades (or equivalent), or geographic locations.
 OPM has authorized government-wide direct hiring for: information security specialists and information technology management positions at GS-9 and above; certain medical officers, nurses, pharmacists and diagnostic radiologic technologists at all grades; veterinarian medical officer positions at the GS-11 to -15 levels; certain emergency management, research and medical positions involved in Zika virus prevention and response; economists, biological science, fishery biologist, general engineer, civil engineer, physical sciences, actuary, mathematics, mathematical statistician and acquisition positions at GS-11 through -15; and computer engineer, computer scientist, electronics engineer and IT cybersecurity specialists at GS-12 through -15.
+It also has granted authority for hiring into positions dealing with opioids at the Health and Human Services, Homeland Security, State and Justice Departments.

-Further, under separate law the Defense Department has the authority for various scientific, engineering and research-type positions and under limited circumstances may directly hire college students and recent graduates in settings such as recruiting fairs by making conditional job offers on the spot.
-PL 115-232 extended similar authority for college students and recent graduates government-wide.
+Further, the Defense Department has standing authority to use direct-hire for various scientific, engineering and research-type positions and under limited circumstances may directly hire college students and recent graduates in settings such as recruiting fairs by making conditional job offers on the spot.
+P.L.
+115-232 extended similar authority for college students and recent graduates government-wide.
 It allowed non-competitive hiring into competitive service positions into limited numbers of professional and administrative positions at the GS-11 level or below of recent graduates deemed qualified for those positions; that law similarly allowed hiring of current students under the same circumstances into temporary positions, with the agency option to later convert them to competitive service positions.

-Agencies may, in a written request to OPM, identify positions for which they believe a severe shortage or a critical hiring need exists.
+In addition to those authorities, agencies may seek permission from OPM to use direct hire authority for positions for which they believe a severe shortage or a critical hiring need exists.
 To demonstrate that a severe shortage of candidates exists for a position or group of positions, an agency must provide information showing that it is unable to identify candidates possessing the competencies required to perform the necessary duties of the position despite extensive recruitment, extended announcement periods, and the use, as applicable, of hiring flexibilities such as recruitment and relocation incentives.
 To prove that a critical hiring need exists, an agency must demonstrate that it has a critical need to fill the position or positions to meet mission requirements brought about by an exigency such as a national emergency, threat or potential threat, environmental disaster, or other unanticipated or unusual event or mission requirement.
-Check with the hiring human resources office to determine if such an authority applies to a position in which you are interested.
+Check with the hiring human resources office to determine if such an authority applies to a position in which you are interested

 The Pathways Program consists of three parts: